Solutions

 1) Empowering women and girls

 Where women and girls are empowered to choose what happens to their bodies and lives, fertility rates plummet.
-Empowerment means freedom to pursue education and a career, economic independence, easy access to sexual and reproductive healthcare, and ending horrific injustices like child marriage and gender-based violence.
-Overall, advancing the rights of women and girls is one of the most powerful solutions to our greatest environmental and social crises.
+Empowerment means freedom to pursue education and a career, economic independence, easy access to sexual and reproductive health services, and ending horrific injustices like child marriage and gender-based violence.
+Overall, advancing the rights of women and girls is one of the most powerful solutions to our greatest environmental issues and social crises.
 Solutions 2 and 3 below are both tightly linked with female empowerment.

 2) Removing barriers to contraception

 Nearly half of all pregnancies are unintended.
 Currently, more than 200 million women who want to avoid pregnancy are not using modern contraception.
-There are a variety of reasons for this, including lack of access, concerns about side-effects and social pressure (often from male partners) not to use it.
+There are a variety of reasons for this, including lack of access, concerns about side effects and social pressure (often from male partners) not to use it.

 These women mostly live in some of the world’s poorest countries, where population is set to rise by 3 billion by 2100.
 Overseas aid support for family planning is essential – both ensuring levels are high enough and that delivery of service is effective and goes hand-in-hand with advancing gender equality and engaging men.